MCP Overview

 The CLI includes a built-in MCP proxy that connects via stdio:

 remb serveThis proxies JSON-RPC messages between stdio and the Remb HTTP API.
-No tool definitions are hardcoded — the CLI dynamically forwards everything the server supports.
+No tool definitions are hardcoded — the CLI dynamically forwards the tiered server catalog and lets tool_discover reveal advanced workflows.

 Direct HTTP